AbdullahOztoprak/AbdullahOztoprak/README.md

 ## 👨‍💻 About Me

-Hi!
-I'm Abdullah, a curious and driven Computer Engineering student who enjoys solving real-world problems with code.
+Hi, I’m Abdullah, a Computer Engineering student at the Turkish-German University.
+I’m naturally curious and always eager to explore new areas and expand my skills.

-I'm especially interested in **DevOps**, **Cybersecurity**, **AI technologies** and building **automated systems** that just work.
+Right now, my main focus is on AI technologies, network security and software engineering.
+I have a strong interest in DevOps, cybersecurity and building automated systems that run reliably and make life easier.

-I believe that learning by doing is the most powerful approach — and this portfolio is a reflection of that.
+I believe the best way to learn is by creating and experimenting and this portfolio is a reflection of the projects and ideas I’ve brought to life.

 ## 🏆 GitHub Trophies